CoderAbhi27/CP/README.md

 # CP

-//the following macros are used in the codes:-
+//the following macros are used in the codes:-\n

-#define int long long
+#define int long long\n
 #define INF INT64_MAX
 #define pb push_back
 #define all(x) (x).begin(),(x).end()